zoews/zoews.github.io/_posts/2018-08-21-custom-scalar-pt1.md

 ### Why a custom visualization?

-Here is an example of a [default network visualization generated in Scalar](http://scalar.usc.edu/works/jewish-cafes/network-visualization-of-caf-regulars).
+Here is an example of a [built-in network visualization generated in Scalar](http://scalar.usc.edu/works/jewish-cafes/network-visualization-of-caf-regulars).

-And here is that same book reimagined as a [visualization using D3.js, Canvas, and custom styling](https://zoews.github.io/interactive-network-viz/viz2.html).
+And here is that same book reimagined as a [custom visualization using D3.js and Canvas](https://zoews.github.io/interactive-network-viz/viz2.html).

 If you want to use a pre-built network visualization in Scalar, the process is fairly simple: create a new page, and assign that page the **Connections** layout style.
 Now when you visit that page, Scalar will fetch all pages and tags between pages (which are expressed as "x is a tag of y" and "x tags y" in the **Relationships** tag of a page).
 Scalar will then use the JavaScript visualization D3.js to automatically generate a [force directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) network visualization.

-While this may be sufficient for your needs, we encountered a number of limitations with this format.
+For our purposes, we encountered a number of limitations with this format.
 First, the network visualization takes considerable time to load a book with hundreds of items (up to 30 seconds).
 Behind the scenes, Scalar is assembling the data by fetching it in batches of 25 pages/tags/media items at a time, and stopping to rest between each request.
 This pattern of request-wait-request-wait results in a slowed-down experience for the user.

 Second, the prebuilt options do not provide any options for customizing the final output.
 We wanted to create a network visualization that (1) excluded any "orphan" pages (pages that lack any tag relationships), (2) includes a more streamlined visual style that matches other aspects of our project, (3) populates a sidebar with names/descriptions/images from the Scalar book, and (4) allows the user to take the additional step of following a link directly to the Scalar page in focus.